nitin23c/oci_function_example/README.md

 # Download and Transfer

-OCI Function that pulls objects from a bucket and pushes them to a remote host and the deletes the object from the bucket.
+This OCI Function that pulls objects from a bucket and pushes them to a remote host and the deletes the object from the bucket.

 This function uses Resource Principals to securely authorize a function to make API calls to OCI services using the OCI Python SDK.